 During 2019, as part of the Trump administration's continued prioritization of religious freedom, USAID once again emphasized humanitarian aid for religious groups targeted for persecution or genocide, as well as programs to promote religious freedom, tolerance, and pluralism.
 Building on its existing programs, including the Genocide Recovery and Persecution Response Program, USAID has provided more than \$400 million since 2017 in assistance to ethnic and religious minority communities in northern Iraq and continued to expand its partnerships with local partners and faith-based groups.
-Other notable programs that aim to support religious minorities and promote religious tolerance include a \$46.4-million program to work with communities affected by conflict in Rakhine, Kachin, and northern Shan states in Burma, and programs to support Indonesian institutions and communities to resist the rise of violent extremism, promote religious tolerance, and increase access to justice and human rights for religious communities.
+Other notable programs that aim to support religious minorities and promote religious tolerance include a \$46.4-million program to work with communities affected by conflict in Rakhine, Kachin, and northern Shan states in Burma, and programs to support Indonesian institutions and communities to resist the rise of violent extremism, promote religious religious persecution should be considered in this determination.
+Since the program launched in 1980, the refugee admission ceiling has averaged 95,000 per year.
+While the Trump administration set the ceilings for FY 2018 and FY 2019 at 45,000 and 30,000, respectively, actual refugee admissions in FY 2018 totaled 22,491, the lowest in the program's history, and 30,000 in FY 2019.